 Half-Time Drink Tokens

-As per recent fixtures, drink tokens for half-time alcoholic refreshments will be in use in the Alan Kelly Town End, Invincibles Pavilion and Sir Tom Finney Stand.
+Drink tokens for half-time alcoholic refreshments will be in use again in the Alan Kelly Town End, Invincibles Pavilion and Sir Tom Finney Stand.

 Supporters can go to any kiosks in these stands at any time prior to kick-off, and pre-order and pay for their alcoholic drinks for half-time.
 Fans will receive a token in return at this point, which they can present at half-time at the designated collection points.